clemenko/rke_install_blog/README.md

 For those that are not TOO familiar with k8s, the config file is what `kubectl` uses to authenticate to the api service.
 If you want to use a workstation, jump box, or any other machine you will want to copy `/etc/rancher/rke2/rke2.yaml`.
 You will want to modify the file to change the ip address.
 We will need one more file from `rancher1`, aka the server, the agent join token.
 Copy `/var/lib/rancher/rke2/server/node-token`, we will need it for the agent install.

+Side note on Tokens.
+RKE2 uses the TOKEN has a way to authenticate the agent to the server service.
+This is a much better system than "trust on first use".
+The goal of the token process is to setup a control plane Mutual TLS (mtls) certificate termination.

 ### RKE2 Agent Install

 The agent install is VERY similar to the server install.
 Except that we need an agent config file before starting.
 We will start with `rancher2`.
 We need to install the agent and setup the configuration file.